SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 * Structures and enumerations are *value* types
 * Classes are *reference* types

-This difference is very important when deciding how to define the building blocks of your code.
+This difference is very important as you decide how to define the building blocks of your code.

 ..
 TODO: this section needs updating to clarify that assignment is always like value semantics, and it's only really possible to see the difference when looking at the properties of a type.